NetworkMathematics/FrontPage/README.md

 # Network Mathematics.

 Network Mathematics is a broad project to apply the modern tools of NLP and AI to the mathematical literature.
 That is to apply to mathematics written in what is now called "non-formal"  style, the tools of AI that would allow it to become "formal mathematics", mathematics as understood by "proof assistants" and "theorem provers".
+Some old blog posts about the project here.

 We're working on several subprojects: